 Middle sentences: State your relevant experience.
 For example, mention your employer, your role, the skills you used and developed as well as the accomplishments and results you are proud of.
 Mention your future career goals.

 Last sentences: Briefly relay how your background might benefit the listener.
-Ask for his/her suggestions on who else you might speak with for advice regarding your strengths.
+Ask for their suggestions on who else you might speak with for advice.

-Hello, my name is Janet Danske and I will be receiving my Bachelor of Arts degree in English, with a minor in Economics from the University of Maryland, Baltimore County in May of 2011.
+Hello, my name is Janet Danske and I will be receiving my Bachelor of Arts degree in English, with a minor in Economics from the University of Mary Washington, May of 2022.
 During this past summer, I interned at Wachovia, where I developed customer correspondence, including newsletters with featured products and services.
 My evaluation from my supervisor was outstanding.
-During the academic year, I also worked an average of 15 hours per week as a writing tutor on campus where I assisted students with in all areas of development such as reports, letters and composition.
+During the academic year, I also worked an average of 15 hours per week as a writing tutor on campus where I assisted students with reports, letters and composition.

 As I approach graduation, I am very interested in utilizing my strengths in writing and forecast analysis within the financial industry.
 I researched your organization and believe that my strengths might fit well within your Economic Analysis division.
 I’d be interested in hearing your thoughts on this and if you might have some other suggestions on where my strengths might be of value.